OFFIS-mosaik/mosaik/docs/tutorials/demo1.rst

 Instead of instantiating the example model directly, we called its static method ``create()`` and passed the number of instances to it.
-It returns a list of entities (nine in this case).
+It returns a list of entities (two in this case).
 We used the utility function :func:`mosaik.util.connect_many_to_one()` to connect all of them to the database.
 This function has a similar signature as :meth:`World.connect()`, but the first two parameters are a *world* instance and a set (or list) of entities